cloudengio/go.pkgs/file/filewalk/README.md

 // TotalDiskUsage refers to the total disk usage of the files and prefixes
 // in the database taking the filesystems block size into account.
 TotalDiskUsage MetricName = "totalDiskUsage"
+// TotalError refers to the total number of errors encountered whilst
+// analyzing the file system.
+TotalErrorCount MetricName = "totalErrors"

 ```